And now for a very teeny story:

 Comes the night, thin fingers reach past broken glass and grit.
 Warm asphalt oozes open; weeds part like thin gray ribbons.
 Brown bottles litter the ground.
 The yeasty odor of old beer clings to the soil.

 Skin-taker’s blind face rises up.
-The head weaves from side to side, then suddenly stops.
+The head weaves from side to side, and then suddenly stops.

 The scent of cheap perfume, more alcohol than flowers, wafts through the air.